anduslim/hoiiopie/docs/complete/basics.rst

 * Hoiio.ivr.dial(...)
 * Hoiio.ivr.gather(...)

 As you can see, the services are categorized as voice, sms, fax, ivr, number and account.
-This correspond to what `Hoiio API <http://developer.hoiio.com/docs/>` provides.
+This correspond to what `Hoiio API <http://developer.hoiio.com/docs/>`_ provides.

-The **required parameters** are passed in as positional arguments to the methods.
+The **required parameters** are passed in as **positional arguments** to the methods.

-The **optional parameters** are passed in as keyword arguments after the positional arguments.
+The **optional parameters** are passed in as **keyword arguments** after the positional arguments.

+Example of a mix of required and optional parameters:

 .. code-block:: python